 Table of contents

 Who are Gen Z, exactly?
-Born between 1997 and 2012 – meaning they’re aged from around 11 to 26 in 2023 – Gen Z is the largest generation ever.
-Its members comprise around 20% of Australia’s population and almost 30% of the world’s population.
-Globally there are almost 2 billion of them.
-They’re true digital natives – having never known a time before high-speed internet – and they’re also the most ethnically diverse generation the world has seen.
+Born between 1997 and 2012, Gen Z is the largest generation yet.
+Its members comprise almost 30% of the world’s population, and globally, there are almost two billion of them.
+Having never known a time before high-speed internet, they’re true digital natives, and they’re also the most ethnically diverse generation the world has seen.

 What matters most to Gen Z?

 Love it or hate it, Gen Z is known for its values.
 Many of its members are engaged with social and political issues, and they’re known for their activism on topics such as climate change, racial justice, and LGBTQI+ rights.

 In a retail setting, they care deeply about sustainability and understand the link between excessive consumption and global warming.
 After all, climate change will affect this generation far more than those before it.

 Of the more than 4,000 consumers Afterpay surveyed in Australia, New Zealand, the U.S., the UK, and Canada, 57% said they buy sustainable products when possible.
 They’re also more likely to stay away from brands that do not meet their ethical standards: One in five Gen Zers abandoned a brand in the last year based on its reputation for sustainability and ethics.

 Being extremely online, Gen Z is incredibly savvy and does much of their research and purchasing over the internet.
 In Afterpay’s survey, 64% of Gen Zers and millennials alike said they preferred to shop online rather than in person.
 They like the convenience of being able to shop from anywhere 24/7, the ease of being able to compare multiple stores as they search for what they want, and the reassurance of reading reviews and ratings.